tominsam/bluereader/README.md

 * fix bug where a sync when looking at an atricle can mess up the viewpager position
-* sync local changes when user marks things as starred / read
-* Allow marking unread/starred from detail view
+* remove local state table entries when pushing state, not only when pulling state
 * better icons
 * Subscriptions list
 * Times on cards